 Both studied at Beaune Wine School, Thomas has worked chez André Perret Started in 2004, and show promise.
 The Vin de pays Syrah is good value for money.

-LVT 2015 r 2015 wh Pierre-Jean left Les Vins de Vienne, where he had contributed a lot to improving the wines and running the business, after the 2008 vintage, and set up on his own.
+LVT 2017 r 2015 wh Pierre-Jean left Les Vins de Vienne, where he had contributed a lot to improving the wines and running the business, after the 2008 vintage, and set up on his own.
 His wines aim for a cool style, clear flavours, precision and poise.
 He is now well established as the source of such refined wines.
 A good example is the ****(*) 2016 Côte-Rôtie Carmina, 30% 1950s Syrah on Fongeant, 70% 10 year Syrah from Verenay, artfully blended to be a giver of energy, with purity and detail.
 Pierre-Jean has risked his health in being in too many places at one time, with outside interests having been a 3.5 hectare Burgundy business with Olivier Ducelle, Mas Amiel and Bordeaux châteaux owner, with 0.5 hectare at the Côte Brouilly and a mini-négociant affair covering Nuits-Saint-Georges, Pommard, Volnay etc. He consults to Les Terriens at Chavanay, and continues to be very busy.

 LVT 2007 r Incomparable Rhône veteran, has always eschewed fashion and followed his own family's local, traditional thinking.
 Very old vineyard, the wines are unpretentious and softly textured.
 Raymond is winding down now, and makes a little wine for his own consumption.
 Most of the vineyard is rented out, to Desestret and Gonon.
 I always liked the white, full of true local authenticity.